 Finding: Complies as Proposed.
 There will be no adverse effects to Waterboard Park as part of this development.
-All of the proposed development will occur on the site already occupied by the Public Works Operations buildings.
+All proposed development will occur on the site already occupied by the Public Works Operations buildings.
 The existing Armory building will be retained and repurposed into the use of the site.
 The remaining buildings will be demolished as part of this land use application.
-The proposed development will consist of renovating an existing 13,850 sf armory building, construction of a new 15,033sf office building to serve as the Oregon City Public Works Operations Center, a new elevator connecting upper and lower property sites, a new 5,200sf tool storage building, a new 7,520sf truck storage shelter with a capacity of parking 40 vehicles, 147 total parking spaces for additional service vehicles and public parking.
+The proposed development consists of renovating an existing 13,850 sf armory building, construction of a new 15,033sf office building to serve as the Oregon City Public Works Operations Center, a new elevator connecting upper and lower property sites, a new 5,200sf tool storage building, a new 7,520sf truck storage shelter with a capacity of parking 40 vehicles, 147 total parking spaces for additional service vehicles and public parking.
 Many of the proposed buildings will be in locations where buildings are currently located, with varied building orientations.
+No structures onsite are currently designed on the National Register or locally identified as individually designated structures.
+The applicant has proposed to retain some of the structures onsite.
+Please refer to the demolition analysis within this report for further discussion.